 Who uses SWIFT?

-Anyone who works in corporate finance is familiar with SWIFT.
+Anyone who works in corporate finance is familiar with the SWIFT system.
 In fact, any person who has sent money internationally through a bank wire transfer has likely used SWIFT, because sending a personal wire transfer typically requires providing the SWIFT code for the recipient’s bank.
-It connects more than 11,000 financial institutions in over 200 countries worldwide.
+SWIFT transfers money between more than 11,000 financial institutions in over 200 countries worldwide.
 The network recorded an average of 42 million messages per day last year of which Russia accounted for 1.5 percent of the transactions

 SWIFT codes are issued to banks, but they’re also issued to businesses.
-Many large, multinational corporations also have their own SWIFT BIC (business identification code).
+Many large, multinational corporations also have their own SWIFT BIC (business identification code) and send SWIFT payments.

 The following is a list of the types of companies that use the network: